-At the full LHC design luminosity of $10^{34}$ cm-2s-1, there will be approximately 23 proton-proton interactions per bunch crossing.
-The ATLAS Level-1 trigger is to reduce the 40 Mhz interaction rate to a trigger rate of 75 kHz for input to the Level-2 trigger.
+T THE FULL LHC design luminosity of 10^{34} cm-2s-1, there will be approximately 23 proton-proton interactions per bunch crossing.
+The ATLAS Level-1 trigger is to reduce the 40-MHz interaction rate to a trigger rate of 75 kHz for input to the Level-2 trigger.
 The reduction is performed by processing reduced granularity data from the calorimeters and muon spectrometer.
 Muon candidates are identified in a separate trigger.